Bpioszak/AccuWeather-API-App/README.md

 # AccuWeather-API-App
-App using AccuWeather API to display weather for specified city.
+App using AccuWeather API to display weather for a specified city.
 Created using JS, CSS, and HTML.

 ## How to Run (Visual Studio Code)
 1) Clone or download this repository to your computer.